 The annual membership fee is charged by the Graduate School FRT VU to cover the infrastructural expenses made by the Graduate School FRT VU (e.g. staff, organizing PhD courses, communication etc.).
 Supervision is not part of this infrastructure, and does not need to be paid for by the PhD candidate.
 The fee for the academic year 2021-2022 is €500.
 The membership fee must be paid immediately after receiving the letter of acceptance from the Graduate School FRT VU and every subsequent year during which a PhD candidate is a member until their manuscript has been formally approved by the Doctorate Committee.
 PhD candidates must pay the fee every year before 1st September.
 The fee is applicable to both EU and non-EU residents.

-Fees for the Graduate School and all other costs are non-refundable.
-If you should decide to discontinue your PhD trajectory, or the Graduate School decides to terminate your membership, you will not be refunded for any fees paid thus far.
-However, a partial refund of the annual fee is possible if you submitted your manuscript before February 1st, and it has been approved by the reading committee.
+PhD candidates who enter our programme in February (winter cohort) get 50% off for their first year of membership (€250).
+Fees for the Graduate School FRT VU and all other costs are non-refundable.
+If a PhD candidate should decide to discontinue their PhD trajectory, or the Graduate School FRT VU decides to terminate their membership, they will not be refunded any fees paid thus far.
+However, a partial refund of the annual fee is possible if the manuscript is submitted before February 1st and has been approved by the Doctorate Committee.

-A VUweb ID is a digital identity (username and password combination) with which you get access to various IT services and systems.
-A VUweb ID is not mandatory.
-In 2021, a VUweb ID costs € 673,- annually, and includes the following services:
+A VUnet-ID is a digital identity (username and password combination) with which PhD candidates get access to various IT services and systems.
+A VUnet-ID is not mandatory.
+In 2022, a VUnet-ID costs €902 annually and includes the following services:

 - VU e-mail address